Timidger/timidger.github.io/_posts/2018-12-01-the-mountain.md

 Disclaimer: unlike most content I write, this is not going to be technical.

+> This is a blog post I wrote in March of 2019.
+March of 2020 I rediscovered
+> it and cleaned it up before posting it for the first time.

 Recently I completed a life long dream of mine to work at Google.
 This had been an implicit goal since I was about 8 and an explicit goal since 16 when I started programming.
 Since 19 I designed my life around trying to get a "good" job with the implicit assumption that Google was the standard for "good".
 Even as their ethics have been called into question most people still revere them as a company that employs only the top 1% of engineers.

-So away I climbed.
+They are a mountain -- massive, cold, and above all indifferent to those foolish enough to attempt to reach the summit.

 ## Climbing the Mountain